 Andrew Stevenson (pictured left with Somers-4 and Elsa-9) started his research on humpbacks in 2007.
 His visual and acoustics data on the pelagic social behaviour of humpbacks as they migrate past Bermuda. was conducted between Feb 2007 and Feb 2010 while making the film "Where the Whales Sing".
 After completing the film he continued his research and wrote and illustrated "Whale Song" published in 2011..

-On December 3rd 2012 Andrew set up a Foundation to continue his research work.
 Marine scientists know a lot about the humpbacks in their feeding and breeding grounds closer to shore, but there is little information on the humpbacks' mid-ocean migratory behaviour.
 As a mid-ocean platform, Bermuda provides a unique window into the lives of the humpbacks.
-There are almost no other similar studies and the few that are out there are from coastal sites near to the breeding grounds and may not be typical of pelagic migration.

-Our mission is, through exploration of Bermuda’s waters, research, data analysis and educational outreach-- to promote awareness and understanding of the humpback whales to protect their rights and by extension other cetaceans as a step towards conserving our marine environment.
+Through exploration of Bermuda’s waters, research, data analysis and educational outreach-our mission is to promote an understanding of humpback whales to protect cetaceans' rights as a step towards conserving our marine environment.